Charles1104/resume-markdown-builder/app/index.md

 1. [linkedin-url](https://www.linkedin.com/in/charlesverleyen/)

 ## Objective
-I am in the process of becoming a data scientist.
-I will start a bootcamp in data sciences in San Francisco from September to December.
-I will be free to start working on January 2018 and aim to work in a multinational company where my mix of front-end and data sciences knowledge will be harnessed to attain objectives.
+I aim to work in a multinational company where my mix of front-end and data sciences knowledge will be harnessed to attain objectives.

 ## Development Experience